Hera-Ahmad/TodoList/README.md

 # TodoList
-This is a todo app from hera ahamd khan
+This is a todo app from hera ahmad khan